olivier-boisard/escape-room-embedded-arduinos/README.md

 * WeightPuzzle: contains the code related to a puzzle involving weighing the ingredients for a meal.
 * WiFiInterface: contains the code for the WiFi modules

-You will notice that the file are named following this convention: <3 digits number>z<module name>.ino.
+You will notice that the file are named following this convention: <pre>XXXzModuleName.ino</pre>
 Reason for this is that the Arduino IDE looks at the alphabetical order of the files to decide which ones should be compiled first.
 Using this naming convention allows to ensure that dependencies are compiled before the modules that depend on them.
+Exception is for the main file of each module, which doesn't have the prefix - this is because that's how the Arduino IDE identifies this file specifically as the main one for the sketch.